Pour leaders créatifs

 The Peter Principle

-The best artists become managers because they were the best artists.
+Top artists become managers because they were top artists.
 Not because they wanted to manage.

 Benson, Li & Shue, 2019

-The salary, the reputation, the safety.
-They don’t stop you from leaving.
-They make leaving impossible to picture.
+Salary, reputation, security.
+They don't stop you from leaving.
+They make leaving impossible to imagine.

 Devadason, 2017